-Natural climate variability has been found to be an essential driver for oxygen variability on interannual to multi-decadal time scales (Duteil et al., 2014a; Frölicher et al., 2009; Cabre et al., 2015; Stendardo and Gruber, 2012; Czeschel et al., 2012).
-Alternating phases of oxygen decrease and increase might be superimposed on the suggested anthropogenically forced multi-decadal oxygen decrease and might lead to a damping or reinforcing of such a trend on different time scales.
-Multi-decadal changes in circulation such as an intensification/weakening of the tropical zonal current system, the Subtropical Cells (STCs) or the Meridional Overturning Circulation (MOC) (Chang et al., 2008; Rabe et al., 2008; Lübbecke et al., 2015) are related to changes in the ventilation and consequently lead to varying oceanic oxygen concentrations (Brandt et al., 2010; Duteil et al., 2014a).
-Nonetheless, biogeochemical and physical processes may also compensate each other leading to a damped oxygen variability on interannual to decadal time scales (Duteil et al., 2014a; Cabre et al., 2015).
+Natural climate variability has been found to be an essential driver for oxygen variability on interannual to multidecadal timescales (Duteil et al., 2014a; Frölicher et al., 2009; Cabre et al., 2015; Stendardo and Gruber, 2012; Czeschel et al., 2012).
+Alternating phases of oxygen decrease and increase might be superimposed on the suggested anthropogenically forced multi-decadal oxygen decrease and might lead to a damping or reinforcing of such a trend on different timescales.
+Multi-decadal changes in circulation such as an intensification/weakening of the tropical zonal current system, the subtropical cells (STCs) or the meridional overturning circulation (MOC) (Chang et al., 2008; Rabe et al., 2008; Lübbecke et al., 2015) are related to changes in the ventilation and consequently lead to varying oceanic oxygen concentrations (Brandt et al., 2010; Duteil et al., 2014a).
+Nonetheless, biogeochemical and physical processes may also compensate each other, leading to a damped oxygen variability on interannual to decadal timescales (Duteil et al., 2014a; Cabre et al., 2015).

 The mean horizontal oxygen distribution is mainly set by the mean current field (Wyrtki, 1962).
-In the tropical Atlantic, the upper ocean large-scale flow field (Schott et al., 2004; Schott et al., 2005; Brandt et al., 2015; Eden and Dengler, 2008) comprises (i) the northern and southern STC, (ii) the western boundary current regime and (iii) the system of equatorial and off-equatorial mean zonal currents (Fig. 1).
+In the tropical Atlantic, the upper ocean large-scale flow field (Schott et al., 2004, 2005; Brandt et al., 2015; Eden and Dengler, 2008) comprises (i) the northern and southern STCs, (ii) the western boundary current regime and (iii) the system of equatorial and off-equatorial mean zonal currents (Fig. 1).
 The STC describes the large-scale shallow overturning circulation, which connects the subtropical subduction regions of both hemispheres to the eastern equatorial upwelling regimes by equatorward thermocline and poleward surface flow (Schott et al., 2004; McCreary and Lu, 1994).
-As part of the northern STC, the North Equatorial Current (NEC) partly entrains thermocline water from the subtropics into the zonal current system south of the Cape Verde Archipelago either via the western boundary or via interior pathways (Pena-Izquierdo et al., 2015; Schott et al., 2004; Zhang et al., 2003), but most of this water does not reach the equator.
-The western boundary current system, given by the North Brazil Current (NBC) and North Brazil Undercurrent (NBUC), acts as the major pathway for the interhemispheric northward transport of South Atlantic water.
-It represents a superposition of the Atlantic MOC (AMOC), the southern STC and the recirculation of the southward interior Sverdrup transport (Schott et al., 2004).
+As part of the northern STC, the North Equatorial Current (NEC) partly entrains thermocline water from the subtropics into the zonal current system south of the Cabo Verde archipelago either via the western boundary or via interior pathways (Pena-Izquierdo et al.,